wis-delft/wis-delft.github.io/README.md

-# Web Information Systems group
+# Data-Intensive Systems Group
-### The official website of the research group __Web Information Systems__, part of Software Technology department from Electrical Engineering Mathematics and Computer Science Faculty of TU Delft.
+### The official website of the research group __Data-Intensive Systems__, part of Software Technology department from Electrical Engineering Mathematics and Computer Science (EEMCS) Faculty of TU Delft.

 ## Installation
 1. For first time user, follow [this installation guide](https://jekyllrb.com/docs/installation/).